songtitle:

 Bobbi Staff

 was born in NC as Barbara Grindstaff.
-She debuted age 10 in talent shows, traveled around the world singing,
+She debuted age 10 in talent shows, travelled around the world singing,

 performed for queen and president (LBJ), and recorded 6 sides for RCA, of which Chicken Feed was a minor C&W-hit.